Steve Bannon pleads not guilty after indictment in 'We Build the Wall' case

 Bannon and the other defendants were each charged with conspiracy to commit wire fraud and conspiracy to commit money laundering.
 Each count carries a maximum penalty of 20 years in prison.

 Trump, hearing of the charges, tried to distance himself from Bannon.
 Trump said he feels “very badly” his former adviser was arrested for defrauding donors and called the project “inappropriate.”
-He said he hadn't dealt with Bannon, who also worked on his 2016 campaign, in "a very long time."
+He said he hadn't dealt with Bannon in "a very long time."

 "I feel very badly.
 I haven't been dealing with him for a very long period of time," Trump told reporters.
 "I haven't been dealing with him at all."